waterlink/mars-rover-rgrr/README.md

 Extension of TDD's Red-Green-Refactor cycle:

-1. RED — write a failing test
+1. **RED** — write a failing test
-2. GREEN — make it work (make a mess if necessary)
+2. **GREEN** — make it work (make a mess if necessary)
-3. REFACTOR:
+3. **REFACTOR**:
    - fix any mess introduced in GREEN step
    - act on any other structural changes you would like to do
    - check comments on few of your previous commits and either fix them here, or add them to your to-do list
-4. REVIEW:
+4. **REVIEW**:
    - review new commits since your last review in the trunk branch
    - leave your feedback comments on the commits
 5. Go back to step 1.